Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 Hukluban was the last agent of Sitan whose name means “crone” or “hag”.
 She could change herself into any form she desired and could heal or kill someone by simply raising her hand.

-Old women were specifically targeted because they can no longer function in the community and unable to beget children.
+Old women were specifically targeted because they can no longer function in the community and were unable to beget children.
 They represent all that's most frightening in a society where youth is viewed as something to be preserved at all costs, especially for women.
 It's assumed the elderly are vampirically envious of nubile flesh to regenerate their physical forms.

 Hokhok is also a form of advanced harmful magic that causes instant death just by a touch or breath.